serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### Mark functions to be packaged individually

-Serverless supports the ability to package functions individually for a long time.
+Serverless has supported the ability to package functions individually for a while now.
 You could enable this feature by setting the `individually: true` configuration in the `package` service property:

 ```yml
 package:
   individually: true
 ```

-The problem with this approach is that it's "all-or-nothing" which means that you can either let Serverless package your whole service as one large `.zip` file (the default behavior) or one `.zip` file per function (by using the `individually: true` config), but nothing in between.
+The drawback with this approach is that it's all-or-nothing.
+You can either let Serverless package your whole service as one large `.zip` file (the default behavior) or one `.zip` file per function (by using the `individually: true` config), but nothing in between.

-Serverless v1.11 solves this problem and let's you use the `individually: true` configuration on a function level.
+Serverless v1.11 resolves this issue and let's you use the `individually: true` configuration on a function level.

 The following example will create one service-wide `service.zip` file, but also one `world.zip` file for the `world` function: